ALEX196969/chunky-mpos/README.md

 * LTC address: `Lge95QR2frp9y1wJufjUPCycVsg5gLJPW8`
 * BTC address: `1HuYK6WPU8o3yWCrAaADDZPRpL5QiXitfv`
-* DOGE Address: `D6YtvxFGBmaD8Yq3i8LZsBQVPvCbZwCDzF`
+* DOGE address: `DANk8bnc3vHEf7Jthaxq1Xgn1BSiArNdjG`
+* 42Coin address: `4VxA6Ht59Mj6ikhA4gDXLiHuAaDCJEvYTZ`
+* FST address: `fiRqMgZyhjTN1GSEB3ZxV35JXsE5bjEaQ2`
+* FRK address: `FDcgGZjX2B29qevSuiuQVwXhkNhtQT4cEW`
 * Cryptsy Trade Key: `6ff7292142463b7b80cbbbdfc52334ba89727b11`

 Website Footer
 ==============

 When you decide to use `MPOS` please be so kind and leave the footer intact.
 You are not the author of the software and should honor those that have worked on it.
-I don't mind changing the LTC donation address at the bottom, but keep in mind who really wrote this software and would deserve those ;-).
+Keeping the footer intact helps spreading the word.
+Leaving the donation address untouched allows miners to donate to the author.

 Donors
 ======